antonychiu2/mobb-bamboo-integration/README.md

 * Sign up for a free CircleCI Account https://circleci.com/signup/
 * Access to a GitHub repository to perform this integration

-## GitHub Personal Access Token (PAT)
+## (Optional) GitHub Personal Access Token (PAT)

-The first step is to generate a GitHub Personal Access Token (PAT).
-You can generate one by clicking on your profile -> Settings -> Developer Settings -> Personal Access Tokens -> Fine-grained tokens.
+This step is required if you want to publish the Bamboo build progress as well as the dedicated Mobb Fix LInk back into the GitHub Pull Request page.
+To generate a GitHub Personal Access Token (PAT)click on your GitHub profile icon -> Settings -> Developer Settings -> Personal Access Tokens -> Fine-grained tokens.

 For this integration, we need to provide the following permissions: